 Pruning: Carefully break off any dead or brown fronds as soon as they appear

-Flower Form: The Ostrich Fern from a crown that stands vertical, and then sends out lateral stolons or horizontal plant stems which in turn form new crowns.
-The frond is long and tapers down to the base of the plant.
+Flower Form: The Ostrich Fern from a crown stands vertical and then sends out lateral stolons or horizontal plant stems, which form new crowns.
+The front is long and tapers down to the base of the plant.
 They also taper to the outside tip and resemble ostrich plumes, thus giving the plant its name.
-Usually grows between 2 and 3 feet tall, but can grow to 5 feet tall.
+Usually grows between 2 and 3 feet tall but can grow to 5 feet tall.

 Damp shady areas with fertile soil are excellent, and it serves equally well for borders, slopes, and as a backdrop for flowering plants such as daffodils and iris, whose bright flowers will stand out against the robust fern foliage.